Home Compare CNP vs DTE

 CenterPoint Energy vs DTE Energy Company: Which Stock Looks Stronger in 2026?

-DTE Energy Company holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+DTE Energy Company holds the cleaner structural position, with the lead spread across profitability and growth.
 CenterPoint Energy still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The lead is spread across growth and profitability, rather than sitting in one isolated gap.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
 The overall score gap is 14 points in favour of DTE Energy Company.

 INDUSTRY COMPARISON